Preserving natural ressources: Circular economy in the automotive industry

 Example of Valeo’s remanufacturing operations: Remanufacturing at the Czechowice site

-The multi-product remanufacturing site in Poland (5/8 products) is the leader in remanufactured original equipment spares such as starters, alternators and A/C compressors, as well as a pioneer in the remanufacturing of dual mass flywheel and dual wet clutches.
+The multi-product remanufacturing site in Poland (5 out of 8 products) is the leader in remanufactured original equipment spares such as starters, alternators and A/C compressors, as well as a pioneer in the remanufacturing of dual mass flywheel and dual wet clutches.

 The Czechowice Reman Competence Center’s work process is based on a mother-daughter concept.
 It supports global remanufacturing process implementation and product development with its state-of-the-art tools, which include 3D printers.
 More than 100 remanufacturing engineers handle over 400,000 remanufactured parts per year.